The insulin and IGF-1 receptors

-The receptor concept was put on more solid ground with the seminal 1948 paper of Raymond P. Ahlquist (1914-1983), an American pharmacologist of Swedish descent at the Medical College of Georgia, who proposed that the excitatory and inhibitory effects of adrenotropic agents were mediated by two separate receptors which he termed a and b.
-The receptors would however remain hypothetical entities until the late 60’s, when direct methods to study their biochemistry were developed.
+The receptor concept was put on more solid ground with the seminal 1948 paper of Raymond P. Ahlquist (1914-1983), an American pharmacologist of Swedish descent at the Medical College of Georgia.
+He proposed that the excitatory and inhibitory effects of adrenotropic agents were mediated by two separate receptors which he termed a and b.
+However, the receptors would remain hypothetical entities until the late ’60s, when direct methods to study their biochemistry were developed.

 Click below to complete the form to download the full article and subscribe to our newsletter.